ominibyte/network_data_transfer/README.md

 A network data transfer package using dart.

-This package assumes that the devices are on the same network.
+This package assumes that the devices are already on the same network.

+[See the documentation here](doc/api/index.html), [or here](network_data_transfer/network_data_transfer-library.html) for more information on available classes and methods.

 Usage
 ---

-See test directory on how to start a Client and Server.
+See test directory on how to start a Client and Server as well as sending files and messages.

-See `client_test.dart` below:
+Sample `client_test.dart` for working with Client:
 ```dart
 import 'package:network_data_transfer/host.dart';
 import 'package:english_words/english_words.dart';